facelessuser/coloraide-extras/docs/src/markdown/colors/hct.md

 bit more expensive, but considering the use case that it was designed for, creating better color schemes with decent contrast, it has attractive benefits.

-!!! note "Implementation Notes"

-    Conversions in our library may be slightly different in some cases compared to the Material Color Utilities, where Google has implemented the HCT color space.
-This is because we have implemented the library as _described_, we did not port their implementation.

-    Material uses RGB matrices and white point vectors that utilize less precision than we do.
-That doesn't make their implementation worse or better, but their results will be slightly different at times because of these differences.
-    Additionally, the Material library uses more coarse steps in things like chroma when converting back to XYZ which most likely allows for faster conversions, but not as much fine resolution for great round tripping of values.

-    The differences, at most, will cause a channel to differ by a value of +/-1 in a range of 0 - 255.
-Overall, this isn't visually noticeable, and makes perfect sense due to the variation of precision used for the conversion matrices.

 [Learn more](https://material.io/blog/science-of-color-design).
 </div>